Water Heater Thermal Expansion: What It Is & Why You Need an Expansion Tank

 Beyond code requirements, water heater manufacturers typically require expansion tanks in closed systems to maintain warranty coverage.
 Most major manufacturers explicitly state in their installation manuals that failure to install a required expansion tank voids the warranty.
 This means that even if you could avoid code requirements, you'd risk losing warranty protection on a major appliance.

-Consider scheduling a plumbing inspection to verify code compliance if you're unsure about your system's configuration.
+A preventive plumbing inspection is a smart way to verify code compliance if you're unsure about your system's configuration.

 Find Trusted & Licensed Plumbers in Ohio